Skip to Content

 sudo crontab -e

-Then we can add our crontab line, in this example we will backup our apps every Monday at 10 p.m.
+Then we can add our crontab line, in this example we will backup our apps every day of the week at 2 a.m and the first day of the month at 3 p.m.

 After adding our line we can save and exit and that’s it!
 Now your apps will backup automatically!